 Source Of The Betting Selections

-Broadly there are three sources of our potential bets for analysis.
+Broadly there are four sources of our potential bets for analysis.
 They are;

 - “Pedigree Analysis”

 - “Neural Network”